 |PSU||NO integrated PSU, need a PSU > 400w with 6pin x 2 or 8pin x 2.|

-- This is the miner you will receive.
+- This is how you will receive the order from EastShore.

-- The miner is set in the foam, so there will be no damage risk during the delivery.
+- The miner is set in the foam preventing damage during the delivery.

-- The miner is designed as the short cuboid.
-The case of it is alloy material and black semi-matte paint.
-This lets the machine seems on quite the scale.
+- The case of it is alloy material and black semi-matte paint.

-- There is no any other cables or blade or controller on the case of the miner.
-All the cables or controller are hidden inside the case of the miner.
-This makes the miner very concise and clear.
+- All the cables or controller are hidden inside the case of the miner.
+This makes the miner simple and elegant.

 - There are two 12cm PWM fans(12V 1.6A) on the front end and back end of the miner.

-- On one end of the miner, there are two status lamps.
-This end of the miner is where the cool wind get in.
+- On one end of the miner, there are two status lights.
+This end of the miner is air inlet.

 - There are two 8pin ports and ethernet ports on the other end of the miner.
-The hot wind will be exhausted from this side.
+This end is air outlet.

 - Let’s take a closer look at all the ports.

-- There are some screws at the bottom of the miner which used to fix the hashing boards.
+- There are some screws at the bottom fixating the hashing boards.

 - And also there are four rubber plastic non-slip mats on the bottom of the miner.
 Let’s take a closer look:

-- Opening the case, two blades are showing.
+- Opening the case, it reveals two blades.

-- From the front end of the miner, we can see the structure of the miner inside the case is quite clear too.
+- From the front end of the miner, we can see the structure of the miner inside.

 - At the top of the miner are the IO board and the controller (and two power cables for the two fans).